 During these trying times, our mental health can take a hit.
-It's no secret that social distancing and quarantining has disrupted our daily lives.
-This can make it a challenge to stay in the moment and find healthy ways to cope.
+With so much access to news of tragedies around the world, it can be a challenge to stay in the moment and find healthy ways to cope.
 That's why mindfulness could be a great tool.
 In this blog, we're going to discuss everything you need to know about mindfulness and how you can practice it.

 What is mindfulness?